 Let's take a look at one example with nonstop Delta flights from Minneapolis-St. Paul (MSP) to Orlando (MCO) next month.
-The late evening flight that gets you in at midnight might not be your first pick, but it could save you up to $150 on your flight:
+The late evening flight that gets you in at almost 11 p.m. might not be your first pick, but it could save you at least $50 on your flight, if not much more:

 This won't always be the case.
 Airlines will often have cheaper fares at better times if you're willing to change your dates.
 It may simply be that the lowest fares at preferable times have sold out.